Cose della vita

-"Cose della vita" ("Things in Life") is a song released in 1993 by Italian singer-songwriter Eros Ramazzotti.
+"Cose della vita" ("Things in Life") is a song released in April 1993 by Italian singer-songwriter Eros Ramazzotti.
 It was included on his fifth album, Tutte storie (1993).
 The single peaked at number one in Belgium and entered the top 10 in Iceland, Spain, and Switzerland.
 The accompanying music video for the song was directed by Spike Lee.

 The song saw an international revival through a bilingual Italian-English version released in late 1997 as a duet with American singer Tina Turner.
 The additional English lyrics were by James Ralston and Tina Turner herself.
 The track was included in a later greatest hits compilation album by Ramazzotti titled Eros, released on 28 October 1997.

 Critical reception

 Pan-European magazine Music & Media wrote, "The intro of "Cose della vita"—Italian for "Things of Life"—is unexpectedly rocky, followed by "Spaghetti Western twang" guitar that rolls into one of the finest ballads of the year."
 Head of music Vranz van Maaren at Sky Radio/Bussum (Holland) cut the rough intro immediately.
 He said, "Eros is a core artist for our typical ACE outlet, but he shouldn't use that 'quick start' again.
 We have this beautiful song in medium rotation now, as it is a new record.
 Depending on what will happen, we might increase rotation levels."